-The author of the Monticello card would follow this up with a 148 character cipher beginning with the wording "I'll do it to because I done it 21 times", effectively corroborating the victim total on the Monticello card.
-It was therefore likely mailed shortly after July 13th 1971.
-Despite the fact the murders of Deborah Gaye Furlong, Kathy Ann Snoozy and Kathy Bilek had already been attributed to Karl Francis Werner, it seemed that the Zodiac Killer (or impostor) was determined to suggest otherwise.
+The Monticello card was preceded by the 148 character cipher and letter (likely mailed in May 1971) beginning with the wording "I'll do it to because I done it 21 times" and effectively pre-empting the victim total on the Monticello card.
+It was almost certainly mailed shortly after the beginning of May.
+Despite the fact the murders of Debra Gaye Furlong, Kathie Ann Snoozy and Kathy Bilek had already been attributed to Karl Francis Werner, it seemed that the Zodiac Killer was determined to suggest otherwise.
 Or, at the very least, compound the misery of the families and friends of the victims.
-The Monticello card featured in the San Francisco Police Department DNA testing of possible Zodiac correspondence, so was obviously held in high regard, yet may have contained sensitive material, or featured an upsetting image deemed not suitable for release.
-If the DMV letter had followed the Monticello card it too may have been considered unpalatable regarding the San Jose and Saratoga murders.
+The Monticello card featured in the San Francisco Police Department DNA testing of possible Zodiac correspondence, so was obviously held in high regard (yet may have contained sensitive material, or featured an upsetting image deemed not suitable for release).
+If the DMV letter had followed the Monticello card, it too may have been considered unpalatable regarding the San Jose and Saratoga murders.

 Bearing in mind that these two communications in May and July were mailed by the Bay Area murderer, it would be fairly obvious that the Zodiac Killer was following the San Jose murders closely from August 3rd 1969, through his Dripping Pen card of November 8th, to the eventual murder of Kathy Bilek, and up to his correspondences in the middle of 1971.
 Therefore it would be no great surprise if he continued to monitor any newspaper or magazine articles regarding the murders of the three young females.